 With the common introductory sign convention, that positive image distance means a real image forms on the opposite side of the lens from the object.
 Since the image forms closer to the lens than the object, this case gives a reduced real image.

-Change the worked example by moving the object to 20 cm20\ \mathrm{cm} or by choosing a different focal length.
-Then recalculate did_i and ask whether the image stays real, where it forms, and how its size changes.
-If you want to try your own version with new numbers, GPAI Solver is a practical next step.
+Rework the example with the object at 20 cm20\ \mathrm{cm}, or pick a different focal length, and run the four steps again.
+Each time, ask whether the image stays real, where it forms, and how its size changes.
+Walking the same procedure on fresh numbers is what makes it automatic, and GPAI Solver is a practical next step if you want guided cases.

 Need help with a problem?